voldedore/NewsTelegramBot/readme.md

 This bot use a MongoDB to store articles (title, url...) and publish them.

-Create one with the Collection named: `newstelegrambot`.
+Create one with the Database named `newstelegrambot`, and a Collection named `item`.

 ### Go module